tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Measure if all VALIDATION_SCIENTIFICNAME_FOUND in a record set are COMPLIANT
+Measure if all VALIDATION_SCIENTIFICNAME_FOUND in a record set are COMPLIANT.

 #### Specification